decred-proposals/mainnet/a677e236cb2e0fdd485980cd5d789e668d00fdc5235d01e7345d2195b8679066/1/payload/index.md

 - Comparison between the Bitcoin 'consensus by upgrade' and Decred 'upgrade by consensus' governance models.
 - Decred as a digital cypher-punk / Crypto anarchic society.

-## Deliverables
+## Deliverables and Budget
 **dcrdata specs** - PermabullNino and myself will work towards this.
 I anticipate ad-hoc input from dcrdata devs however suggest that billable work associated with integration be a separate proposal once metrics are specified and technical/time requirements are better understood.

 1a) dcrdata git issues for metrics above

 1b) standard format for delivery of metric specs for faster integration into dcrdata

+**Budget for 1a and 1b = $2,500** includes developing specification Git Issues for dcrdata metrics including a sample chart to confirm layout and requirements.

 **Research** - this will be conducted by myself with usual coordination.
-2a) At minimum 4x detailed research papers of quality similar to those delivered in Phase 1

-2b) Continued dissemination of research outcomes and insights via social media channels (Twitter, Reddit, Telegram, Matrix etc)
+2) At minimum 4x research papers of quality similar to those delivered in Phase 1.
+The intention will be to generate more lightweight but more specific topics following Phase 1 which was focused on establishing larger scale fundamental positions.
+All  research outcomes and insights will be appropriately disseminated via social media channels (Twitter, Reddit, Telegram, Matrix etc).

+**Budget Requested for 2) = $15,000** includes all research work and dissemination.

 Based on my burn rate from Phase 1, This will represent ~6-8 months of work.
-Typical burn rate is $1.8k to 2.2k/mth as a part time basis.
-Proposal will carry on until budget is exhausted.
+Typical burn rate is $1.8k to 2.2k/mth.
+Given I will be mobile for some part of this year, I suggest that the proposal should carry on until the budget is exhausted to allow for flexibility in timing of deliverables (one paper every 2-3months can be expected).

-## Budget Requested
-- **1a and 1b = $2,500** for developing specification Git Issues for dcrdata metrics including a sample chart to confirm layout and requirements.
-- **2a and 2b = $14,000** for all research work and dissemination.
-- All work outlined in non-billable section above such as Our Network, podcasts, socials and other project exposure opportunities will remain explicitly non-billable and labor of love.
+All work outlined in non-billable section above such as Our Network, podcasts, socials and other project exposure opportunities will remain explicitly non-billable and labor of love.

-- **TOTAL = $16,500**
+**TOTAL BUDGET = $17,500 covering 6-8mths work or until exhausted**

 *Please Note - as part of this proposal work, I will be learning required code skills to extract from dcrdata.
 As with Phase 1, I do not bill work during the learning curve but do bill work that is directly attributed to research outcomes (i.e. the analysis and developing chart outputs)*

 ## Risks
 The primary risk is that research can have dead ends and it may take me some time to get my head around dcrdata.
-That said, the aggregate data I have studied to date has only built my conviction.
-Going more granular is more likely to improve insights than not.
-Thus proposal is suggested to extend until budget is depleted to allow flexibility of delivery timing.
+That said, the aggregate data I have studied to date has only built my conviction and going more granular is more likely to improve insights than not.

+Thanks and look forward to the discussion!
+CM